incu6us/goimports-reviser/README.md

 import (
 	"fmt" //fmt package
 	"github.com/pkg/errors" //custom package
-	"github.com/incu6us/goimports-reviser/pkg" // this is a local package which is not a part of the project "goimports-reviser/pkg"
+	"github.com/incu6us/goimports-reviser/pkg" // this is a company package which is not a part of the project, but is a part of your organization
+	"goimports-reviser/pkg"
 )
 ```